 With the 2024 USPAP update, the ASB revised the language within the ETHICS RULE to remove language that prohibited an appraiser from using or relying on “unsupported conclusions” about protected characteristics.
 This update was because there were misconceptions outside the profession that appraisal bias was permitted if an appraiser could support those conclusions.

 This update also included a new Nondiscrimination section which indicates that appraisers “must not act in a manner that violates or contributes to a violation of federal, state, or local anti-discrimination laws or regulations.”
 This section references explicitly the Fair Housing Act, the Equal Credit Opportunity Act, and the Civil Rights Act of 1866.
-These updates do not change how an appraiser completes valuations, and of course, discrimination has always been prohibited.
-But again, these updates provide clarity to those outside the profession.

 How to Combat Unconscious Bias